Kappie/3d-scattering-transform/README.md

 ## Visualisation

-It is possible to get a heat map of original pixels that are important for the classification.
-Example code is in `visualisation_gradient.py`
+It is possible to get a heat map of original pixels that are important for the classification (method from Adel et al 2017).
+Example code is in `visualisation_gradient.py`.